-Their Enterprise plan comes with a pretty heft price tag; however, we honestly think that if you’ve got a large company, you’re going to easily make your money back utilizing the Hub’s more advanced features.
+Their Enterprise plan comes with a pretty heavy price tag; however, we honestly think that if you’ve got a large company, you’re going to easily make your money back utilizing the Hub’s more advanced features.

 Here are the plans they offer:

-- Starter – $20/month
+- Starter – $20/Month

-- Professional – $890/month
+- Professional – $890/Month

-- Enterprise – $3,600/month
+- Enterprise – $3,600/Month